 The Super Bowl is as much about food as it is about football.
 Ever wonder why so many non-sports fans suddenly show up to your viewing party?
 While football-shaped foods and epic snack stadiums are cute, we pulled together some staple recipes to get your head in the game.
 For more game day recipe ideas, explore our collection of snack and appetizer recipes.

-There’s a reason why Americans eat over 200 million fresh avocados around the Super Bowl—it's delicious.
+There’s a reason why Americans eat over 200 million fresh avocados around the Super Bowl—they're delicious.
 The secret to any good guacamole recipe is using the freshest ingredients, and that goes for spices too.
 Our Salt-Free Adobo Seasoning adds savory ground cumin, zesty Mexican oregano, and the right amount of heat from cayenne pepper.

 Beef Sliders with Roasted Garlic Mayo